0xck/diploma/README.md

 **Cisco TRex** installed locally or separately

 ## Install
-Download last [app release](https://github.com/0xck/diploma/releases) and unarchive it into directory you plan to use for app.
+Download last [app release](https://github.com/0xck/diploma/releases) and unarchive into directory you plan to use for app.

 ### Python
 Make sure you have got installed _python 3_, otherwise just use system software manager _(e.g. apt, yum, pkg)_ or download one from [official site](https://www.python.org/downloads/) and install.
 App tested on 3.5 version and should work on other python 3 releases as well.